-If you’re thinking – maybe I can save a little cash – do a cheeky wee DIY job.
+You might be thinking, maybe I can save a little cash; do a cheeky wee DIY job.
 ALWAYS get a qualified electrician.
 It’s their job, they know what they’re doing, they do it well and they follow the safety regulations to ensure everything is safe and fitted in the correct places.

 Yes, it’s an additional cost and worth not risking always worrying if something is going to go wrong or find your building burned down in a year’s time and the cooncil at your door.